eclipse-tractusx/sldt-semantic-models/documentation/GOVERNANCE.md

 Changes must not affect the functional generated json-schema.
 This particularly applies to copyright-headers and descriptions, as long as the descriptions do not change the inherent meaning of a Property/Trait etc.
 - Patch: A patch is a change in the model that does not add or remove functionality.
-This could for example be updating a model with an additional `bamm:see` attribute.
+This could for example be updating a model with an additional `bamm:see` attribute that has equivalent semantics to the aspect.
 Standard documents must be adjusted to reflect the patched versions.
-- Minor: A minor increment is widening the scope of a model by adding or removing features.
+- Minor: A minor increment is widening the scope of a model by adding or removing optional elements of a semantic model or changing the allowed value range.
-- Major: Only a fundamental rework of the model should trigger a new major release.
+- Major: Major increments are constituted by breaking API changes such as adding, removing or (in cumolo) renaming elements (optional or non-optional) of a semantic model.
+Changing the meaning/semantics or the data type of an element is a major change too.